Not the Cats’ Meow or for Scaredy Cats…

 Weeper Rating: 😦/10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 /10

 The Surprise the Cat Blogathon 2019, No 13

-This post was added to Dubsism’s The “Surprise The Cat” Blog-A-Thon.
+This post was added to Dubsism’s “Surprise The Cat” Blog-A-Thon.
 Other reviews here include Katharine Ross in Voyage of the Dammed, The Swarm, The Colbys and The Graduate.
 Hildegarde Neil in Space: 1999, A Touch of Class and The Man Who Haunted Himself.
-Charles Gray in Thriller.
-John Standing stars in X, Y and Zee (Zee and co) and The Eagle Has Landed.
+Charles Gray in The Devil Rides Out and Thriller.
+John Standing stars in The Eagle Has Landed and X, Y and Zee (Zee and co) and The Eagle Has Landed.